How to Use Targeting in a Media Buying Campaign

 But this is something that depends on the level of expertise and guidance you have.

-Advanced targeting is a kind of targeting in affiliate marketing which allows you to target an audience more precisely through such parameters as selecting the carrier, operating system, device, and the specific location of the users.
+Advanced targeting is a kind of targeting that allows you to target an audience more precisely through such parameters as selecting the operators, operating system, device, traffic source, the specific location of the users, user freshness and any other available targeting filters.

 Operator targeting allows you to target your campaigns to users based on their mobile carriers.